Derived from quiet observation of bees in the wild, in their natural setting, not in a hive, but out in wilds of the Essex country side.

 3: Winter sun and summer shade, under a deciduous trees will give you this.

-4: As they are they are not frost tolerant, so if they are going to get frost or snow, you will require the Fiberglass roof.
+4: As the Gardeners Beehive are not frost tolerant, precautions need to be taken to prevent the hive getting to cold.
+If it is going to get frost or snow, you will require the Fiberglass roof.

 5: Having a bird bath with fresh water is also welcomed.